Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/README.md

 3. Another **Web Job** monitors the storage queue and initiate an Azure Batch job once message in the queue is available.

 4. The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular resource type given the inputs received.
+(Data Science Virtual Machines are employed in this example for a simplified development experiences, and alternatives exist for Azure Batch pools, on which this guide will not go into details)

 4.  **Azure SQL Database** is used to store the optimization results received from the **Azure Batch** service.
 These results are then consumed in the **Power BI** dashboard.